afrase/kodiswift/docs/item.rst

 ----

 A dictionary of key/values of metadata information about the item.
-See the `XBMC docs
+See the `Kodi docs
 <http://mirrors.xbmc.org/docs/python-docs/xbmcgui.html#ListItem-setInfo>`_ for
 a list of valid info items.
-Keys are always strings but values should be the correct type required by XBMC.
+Keys are always strings but values should be the correct type required by Kodi.

 Also, see the related `info_type`_ key.